Push-up: Falling and explosive rebound push-ups

 Here one falls to the ground from standing position and then using an explosive push-up gets back to standing position.

 With push-ups, many possibilities for customization and increased intensity are possible.
-Some examples are: One hand can be set on a higher platform than the other or be farther away from the other to give more weight to the opposite arm/side of the body and also exercise many diverse muscles.
+Some examples are: One hand can be set on a higher platform than the other or be further away from the other to give more weight to the opposite arm/side of the body and also exercise many diverse muscles.
 One can perform push-ups by using only the tips of the fingers and thumb.
 For increased difficulty, push-ups can be performed on one arm or using weights.

 Push-ups between chairs form an integral part of the "Dynamic Tension" Course devised by Charles Atlas, and similar systems.